TheUnrealUnicorn/Unreal_Unicorn-50RoundAPS/README.md

-# Unreal_Unicorn-50RoundVector45
+# Unreal_Unicorn-50RoundAPS

-Glock .45 SGMT 50-round drum magazine
+APS 9x18PM 50-round magazine

-A high capacity magazine for the Glock family of pistols that holds up to 50 rounds.
-Made in Korea and imported by SGM Tactical, it holds more than 50 rounds.
-The manufacturer does not recommend using it.
+A standard 50-round magazine for Molot-produced APS pistols.
+It features a side observation slot for faster capacity checking.

 Unzip folder and place in the mods folder - server/user/mods